randix/Pinewood-Derby/README.md

 ##### iOS Pinewood-Derby App

-The iOS Pinewood-Derby App, available in the Apple AppStore, has two modes, a master mode and an observer mode.
+The iOS Pinewood-Derby App, available in the Apple AppStore, has two modes, a administrator mode and an observer mode.

 The observer mode allows: